First Reynolds ministry

-The First Reynolds Ministry was the 5th Ministry of the Government of South Australia, led by Thomas Reynolds.
-It commenced on 9 May 1860, following Reynolds' defeat of the Hanson Ministry on a confidence vote in the House of Assembly.
-The ministry was defeated in May 1861, but Reynolds' opponents were unable to form government, and he formed the reconstituted Second Reynolds Ministry on 20 May 1861.
+The First Reynolds ministry was the 5th ministry of the Government of South Australia, led by Thomas Reynolds.
+It commenced on 9 May 1860, following Reynolds' defeat of the Hanson ministry on a confidence vote in the House of Assembly.
+The ministry was defeated in May 1861, but Reynolds' opponents were unable to form a government, and he formed the reconstituted Second Reynolds ministry on 20 May 1861.